hyphenate and/or justify text in browsers that support that

 Both this text and that in the sidebar on the right are hyphenated and justified.
 To see the hyphenation in other languages, visit the demo page

 .
-If you don’t see any hyphenation, I bet you're using Chrome.
-Try another browser (preferably Safari) to see the magic happen…Usage
+If you don’t see any hyphenation, I bet you're using Chrome on Windows.
+Try another browser (preferably Firefox) or operating system (preferably macOS) to see the magic happen…Usage

-To hyphenate and/or justify text in the sidebar or other non-stack areas, you can use DooBox’ Teleporter Stack
+To hyphenate and/or justify text in the sidebar or other non-stack areas, you can set their selector(s) in the advanced settings area, or use DooBox’ Teleporter Stack

 or the PlusKit Plugin by YourHead